particle-iot/docs/src/content/tutorials/topics/maker-kit.md

     pinMode(D7, OUTPUT);  // set D7 as an output so we can flash the onboard LED }

-int gong(String command)        // when "gong" is called from the cloud, it will {                               // by accompanied by a string.
+int gong(String command)   // when "gong" is called from the cloud, it will {                          // be accompanied by a string.
     if(command == "now")   // if the string is "now", ring the gong once.
     {
         myservo.write(0);       // move servo to 0° - ding!
         digitalWrite(D7, HIGH); // flash the LED (as an indicator)